PortalNetwork/bns-sdk/api.md

     * [NEONameService.getIPFS(node)](#NEONameServicegetIPFSnode)

 ##  Ethereum Name Service
 Include the module you need.
+Initialize it with endpoint and specify the network ID.
 ```javascript
 const Ethereum = require("../../lib/BNS").Ethereum
 const ethereum = new Ethereum({
   restURL: `https://mainnet.infura.io`
 })
 ```
+- `networkId`:
+  - `1`: The endpoint is main net.
+  - `3`: The endpoint is test net.
 ### Class: EthereumNameService
 EthereumNameService allows users to resolve a domain name and get the context, address or multihash related to it.
 The following exapmle shows how to get resolver of a domain.